fraqioui/minishell/README.md

 0. $ ls && cat || ps && (top || head | more | cat)
 ```

-I found it a bit confusing at first building the tree directly from the normal order of the command.
+I found it a little bit confusing at first building the tree directly from the normal order of the command.
 After searching I found out this weki article that helped a lot: [Reverse Polish notation](https://en.wikipedia.org/wiki/Reverse_Polish_notation).
 Actually, It made it easy for me to build the tree recursively.
 And this article led to another more useful one: [Shunting yard algorithm](https://en.wikipedia.org/wiki/Shunting_yard_algorithm)
 This is a part of it: